TryGhost/migrate/packages/mg-substack-csv/README.md

 `--drafts true`
 You can decide to not import drafts, when the post was e. g. only used to generate a newsletter but never published as a post.
 In this case the newsletter would be classed as `draft` and you can decide to not import them by setting this flag to false

+`--fallBackHTMLCard false`
+Fall back to convert to HTMLCard, if standard Mobiledoc convert fails

 <hr>

 A more realistic command for a Substack migration looks like this: